bernedom/random-world/README.md

 [![CI](https://github.com/bernedom/random-world/actions/workflows/rust.yml/badge.svg)](https://github.com/bernedom/random-world/actions)

 random-world creates and prints a string by guessing each character of the string until the string matches "Random World!".
 The application itself serves no useful purposes except for me to learn [rust](https://www.rust-lang.org/).
+Guessing the characters happens in parallel threads as rust boasts of `fearless concurrency`

 Set up rust by following the [getting started instructions](https://www.rust-lang.org/learn/get-started)